lexchou-aspose/Aspose.3D-Products/3d/family/_index.md

 title: .NET and Java 3D APIs | 3D File Manipulation and Conversion
 weight: 10
 url: /family
+description: Create edit and convert 3D documents in .NET and Java applications using the relevant library without any 3D modeling or image rendering software installed
 ---

 {{< blocks/products/pf/main-wrap-class >}}